Blast hints at Putin's dangerous nuclear program designed to beat U.S. defenses

 It was not immediately clear which weapons the president was referring to.
 The U.S. did try to develop a nuclear-powered cruise missile in the 1960s but Project Pluto, as it was called, was scrapped because it was considered too dangerous.

-Joe Cirincione, president of the anti-nuclear weapons group the Ploughshares Fund, replied that the president's tweet was "bizarre" given that the U.S. does "not have a nuclear-powered cruise missile program."
+Joe Cirincione, president of the anti-nuclear weapons group the Ploughshares Fund, said that the president's tweet was "bizarre" given that the U.S. does "not have a nuclear-powered cruise missile program."

 Little is known about the Russian version, but experts — many of whom were horrified at Putin's announcement last year — say it will likely run into many of the same grave safety concerns.

-"Think of it like a mini Chernobyl on a missile," said Narang at MIT.
+"Think of it like a mini Chernobyl on a missile," MIT's Narang said.
 "It's an air-breathing cruise missile and they put an unshielded mini nuclear reactor on it.
-Obviously, that's pretty bat-s--- insane.
+Obviously, that's pretty bats--- insane.
 We tried this in the 1960s and gave up for a reason, and this is why.
 It's very risky."

 Thursday's accident is the latest sign that Russia's attempts to succeed where the U.S. failed are not going to plan.
 This is the latest of several failed tests since they started in 2017.